ActorForth/Auction-Protocol/CHIP-2021-03-12_Multiple_OP_RETURN_for_Bitcoin_Cash.md

 ## Evaluation of Alternatives

 Alternatives to this proposal amount to restating original alternatives to OP_RETURN (such as the multi-sig data hack), introducing complex parsing requirements to OP_RETURN outputs, or dividing OP_RETURN dependent submissions across multiple transactions.
-All are vastly more complex and risky than this proposal.
+All are more complex and risky than this proposal.

+Jonathan Silverblood identified 3 other alternative proposals considered in 2020, [BUIP149: Delimited OP_RETURNs](https://bitco.in/forum/threads/buip149-delimited-op_returns.26362/), [BUIP139](https://bitco.in/forum/threads/buip139-multiple-op_return-with-less-rules.24951/), and [BUIP140](https://bitco.in/forum/threads/buip140-multiple-op_return-with-shared-size-limit.24952/).

+BUIP149 puts multiple OP_RETURNs in a single output and requires complex parsing scripts and potentially could collide with existing protocols using OP_RETURNs already including SLP.
+It also proposes to change the maximum size of OP_RETURN data in a transaction.
+Community efforts to incorporate this option are significantly higher than this CHIP.

+BUIP139 is actually quite similar to this CHIP except it proposes that there be some fixed limit to the number of OP_RETURNs.
+The major difference between this CHIP is just that it wasn't fully developed and we consider this CHIP to be an evolution of BUIP139.

+BUIP140 is similar to BUIP139 but rather than add more OP_RETURNs it provides to simply make it larger.
+This doesn't really address interoperability with existing protocols using OP_RETURN (such as SLP) and requires an increase in the size of a transaction and data held by OP_RETURNs.
+Community efforts to incorporate this option are significantly higher than this CHIP.

 ## List of Major Stakeholders